 - A member of our team will also be in contact with you the day before your admission to confirm your arrival time.

-- If you require a general anaesthetic for your procedure you will be required to have a COVID-19 swab.
-An appointment will be made for you to have the swab taken in advance of your procedure and details of the swab test (appointment date and time) will be sent to you by post in a letter.
+- If you require a general anaesthetic you will be contacted by a member of the COVID-19 support team in advance of their admission to determine if a COVID-19 screen is required prior to the procedure.
+An appointment will be made for you to have the swab taken in advance of your procedure (if required) and details of the swab test (appointment date and time) will be sent to you by post in a letter.
 If your swab is positive for COVID-19, your procedure will be rescheduled for another date.

 - If you require an overnight stay as an inpatient you will be required to have a COVID 19 swab after you have been admitted.